- Visiting Piscinas Beach – the highest sand dunes in the Med

 - Riding varied biking trails in real remote mountain areas

-- Rewarding crossing of spectacular Sardinia
+- The satisfaction of crossing spectacular Sardinia by bike

 A truly great holiday!
 There is so much I could write about what made the holiday special but I would need to write a whole book.